 D. Operation of Bank Accounts: Case Study (2)

-Name of school: Sunshine College
+Name of school: Cheerful College

-Case: The teacher received camp fees from students totalling \$7,000, deposited the sum into his bank account and then paid it to the camp organisation.
+Case: A teacher received entrance fees from students totalling \$500 for a museum visit, deposited the sum into his bank account and then paid it to the museum.